IIIIIGODIIIII/Fashion_Recommendation_System/README.md

    pip install tensorflow==2.10 scikit-learn==1.3.0 tqdm==4.66.1 numpy==1.23.5 pickle

 ### Usage
+1. First run Generate Embeddings.ipynb to generate the pickle files.
+If you have already downloaded them from my google drive then go to 2nd step.

-1. Run the jupyter notebook for the image recommendation system (Testing.ipynb).
+2. Run the jupyter notebook for the image recommendation system (Testing.ipynb).

-2. Follow the prompts to input an image and receive five recommended images from the dataset.
+3. Follow the prompts to input an image and receive five recommended images from the dataset.

 ## Additional Information